Antea (Parmigianino): The sitter

 The subject of the painting remains a mystery.
 In 1671, Giacomo Barri, an artist and writer, identified the woman as "Antea", a famous 16th-century Roman courtesan, who he stated was the artist's mistress.
 This identification has long been contested.
 Studies of the woman's garments, a mix of luxury and popular elements, have led to the hypothesis that she could be either the artist's daughter, a lover, a servant of Parmigianino, Pellegrina Rossi di San Secondo or another unknown noblewoman of Parma.
 Her dress - the zinale, a light white apron covering the young woman's stomach - suggests she may have been a bride from northern Italy.
 The zinale was traditionally worn by young brides on their wedding day as a symbol of their virginity.
 It is possible that the sitter was also the model for Parmigianino's final work, the Madonna with the Long Neck (Uffizi, Florence).

 Art historian Elizabeth Cropper has written about the painting in the context of the extensive Italian Renaissance discourse on the specific traits and qualities of ideal female beauty.

 Cultural references

-The painting appears in the Gilmore Girls episode The Festival of Living Art, where Rory Gilmore portrays the subject of the painting.
+The painting is recreated in the Gilmore Girls episode "The Festival of Living Art", where Rory Gilmore portrays the subject of the painting.

-The painting is referred to in Elizabeth Daly’s book “Nothing can rescue me: Henry Gamadge #6” as an excellent portrait of the character, Corinne Hutter.
+The painting is referred to in Elizabeth Daly's book Nothing Can Rescue Me: Henry Gamadge #6 as an excellent portrait of the character, Corinne Hutter.